trallard/airflow-tutorial/source/pipelines.md

 ```

 `dbconnect` is a  connection object which can be used to execute queries, commit transactions and rollback transactions before closing the connection.
-We will use it more later
+We will use it more later.

+The `dbconnect.close()` method is used to close the connection to database.
+To perform further transactions, we need to create a new connection.

 ### Streaming Twitter data into the database